Opinion/editorial: Albemarle parents must show kids were hurt

 You can’t win a civil lawsuit where no one got hurt.
 That truth likely will determine the outcome of a legal action bent on killing an anti-racism program in the Albemarle County schools.

 Eight students and nine of their parents have sued the school system.
-They say a month-long middle school anti-racism pilot program that ended last May subjected the children to unconstitutional discrimination because it forced participants to view things through "lens" of race.
+They say a month-long middle school anti-racism pilot program that ended last May subjected the children to unconstitutional discrimination.
+They say the program forced the children to view things through the “lens” of race.

 The school system responded last week with a simple defense: The discontinued pilot program hurt no one.